icapps/nodejs-silverback-cli/README.md

 ## `silverback generate [MODEL]`

-Use templates to scaffold a bunch of boilerplate code
+Use templates to scaffold a bunch of boilerplate code.
+Note that this subcommand will abort if the working tree is not clean.
+Likewise, it will revert to `HEAD` if any failures occur.

 ```
 USAGE